-(Sun Valley/Ketchum) is the membership chair for Serve Idaho.
-Her voluntary public service has included serving as lead chaperone for the Annual U. S. Congressional Award Gold Medal Weeklong Touring Program in Washington, D.C.
-(National Inspiration Award); volunteer coordinator for Castle Rock Fire; member of the Local Emergency Planning Committee; coodinator of the Boy Scouts of America Snake River Council report to the Governor (Silver Beaver Award); Girl Scouts of Silver Sage Special Events Volunteer (Thanks and Thanks II Badges); Kiwanis Key Club Advisor; and VIP/Red Barn Coordinator for Wagon Days (Chamber Volunteer of the Year).
+(Sun Valley/Ketchum) has chaired the Membership, Governor's Brightest Stars, Conference Review and Marketing Committees for Serve Idaho.
+Her voluntary public service has included serving as lead chaperon for the Annual U. S. Congressional Award Gold Medal Weeklong Touring Program in Washington, D.C.
+(National Inspiration Award); volunteer coordinator for Castle Rock Fire; Board of Directors, Special Events Chair, & Coodinator of the Boy Scouts of America Snake River Council report to the Governor (Silver Beaver Award); Girl Scouts of Silver Sage Volunteer (Thanks and Thanks II Badges); Kiwanis Key Club Founding Advisor; and VIP/Red Barn Coordinator for Wagon Days (Chamber Volunteer of the Year).
 She received the President’s Volunteer Service Lifetime Award for 4000+ hours of service.
-Jesinger chaired the 2009 Governor's Brightest Stars Program and has completed the Incident Command System training sequence to assist Idaho volunteers during disasters.
+Jesinger has completed the Incident Command System training sequence to assist Idaho volunteers during disasters.

 (Coeur d’Alene) served as a Security Officer in the United States Navy before pursuing a career with the City of Burbank, California, where he planned and designed park complexes, senior citizen center expansions, swimming pool rehabilitations and negotiated park acquisitions for park properties.
 He helped develop human service and volunteer service programming.
 For two years, Bill served as president of the 900 member employees union.
 Prior to joining Serve Idaho, for twelve years Bill worked at North Idaho College in Aging Adult Services as the RSVP Director.

-(New Meadows) is the past chair of Serve Idaho, the Governor’s Commission on Service and Volunteerism.
+(New Meadows) is a past chair of Serve Idaho, the Governor’s Commission on Service and Volunteerism.
 Her voluntary public service activities have included The “Fosdick” Annual Scholarship Fundraiser, S.A.V.E.S.
 (Support All Volunteer Emergency Services), Heartland Recycling Organization, the Youth Mars Rover Program and 4-H chapter co-leader.
 She is one of two commissioners who have completed Incident Command System training to assist with volunteer services during Idaho disasters.
-McGarry operates a small business and is a freelance and stock-agency photographer.
+McGarry operates a small business in New Meadows with her husband.

 (Idaho Falls) is a volunteer mediator for the seventh judicial district for small claims and parent/teen issues.
 He also volunteers one morning a week during the winter at a local food bank.
 Muehfeit is a retired Communications Workers of America member of local 7621 and served as local union president for 27+ years and as vice-president of the Eastern Idaho Central Labor Council.
 Muehfeit was a member of the Idaho State AFL-CIO and president of the Idaho State CWA Council.
 He served in the Army National Guard for six years.

-(Boise) A native Idahoan, Tina is the State Department of Education’s coordinator for K-12 Learn and Serve and Idaho Reads!
-VISTA.
+(Boise) is a native Idahoan and the State Department of Education’s coordinator for Idaho Reads!, Homeless, and Rural Education programs.
 She has worked in education and federal programs for over 15 years providing information and resources to help educators, parents and other stakeholders improve learning opportunities to meet the needs of youth at risk throughout Idaho.